PHAredes/linear/README.md

 https://oleg.fi/gists/posts/2018-07-12-llc-in-agda.html
 http://liamoc.net/posts/2014-01-01-context-split/index.html

-[NbE.agda](NbE.agda) is a implementation of normalisation by evaluation with variables named after the Fin set.
+[NbE.agda](NbE.agda) is a self-contained implementation of normalisation by evaluation with variables namedafter the Fin set.
 Note it is simple to write closed non-linear terms by abstracting a term containing duplicated variables.
 Proof stops at evaluation